jwaliszko/ExpressiveAnnotations/README.md

     ```

     Despite the fact this provider automatically registers adapters for expressive validation attributes, it additionally respects their processing priorities when validation is performed (i.e. the [`Priority`](#signatures) property actually means something in practice).
-3. Include [**expressive.annotations.validate.js**](src/expressive.annotations.validate.js?raw=true) script in your page (it should be included in bundle below jQuery validation files):
+3. Include [**expressive.annotations.validate.js**](src/expressive.annotations.validate.js?raw=true) script (makes client-side validation to work out of the box) in your page.
+It should be included in bundle below jQuery validation files:

     ```JavaScript
     <script src="/Scripts/jquery.validate.js"></script>